sniemi/DataAnalysisPythonCourse/README.rst

 Material
 ---------

-This repository holds the material for a Python course that was held at Mullard Space Science Laboratory in November 2014.
+This repository holds the material of a Python course held at Mullard Space Science Laboratory (University College London) in November 2014.

 Presentation